adibansal17/Notes-app/README.md

-The npm modules used in programming of this application are : vargs [makes the command line interface friendly.] chalk [ used for styling the command line results]
+The npm modules used in programming of this application are : vargs [makes the command line interface friendly.] chalk [ used for styling the command line results].